Skip to main content

 7. Could you give the car a day off too?
 Can your green cottage owner point you to local adventures by bus or train?
 Do they lend out bikes?
 Even a local pub lunch becomes a holiday memory by bike.

 At Wheatland Farm, for example, we are within a short drive of the Tarka Line, which runs between Exeter and Barnstaple.
-The line has brochures advertising circular walks and cycle rides or nearby pubs from stations along the line.
+The line has brochures advertising circular walks, cycle rides, or nearby pubs from stations along the line.

-9. Treat yourself by eating out and eating locally.
-Genuinely green pubs and restaurants don’t just say, ‘we buy local where possible’, their menu will give details on provenance.
+9. Treat yourself to eating out and eating locally.
+Genuinely green pubs and restaurants don’t just say, ‘We buy local where possible’; their menus provide details on provenance.

 Can’t see it?
 Ask!
-It’s another advantage of booking directly with the owner – they’ll have the local knowledge.
+Another advantage of booking directly with the owner is that they’ll have the local knowledge.

 Our guests invariably make a beeline for The Kings Arms in Winkleigh or head a little further down the lane to Iddesleigh and the heart of ‘War Horse’ territory to dine at The Duke of York.

-10 And finally, don’t let your destination go to waste.
-Ask about and use recycling facilities, including for food waste.
-Got too much food?
+10. Finally, don’t let your destination go to waste.
+Ask about and use recycling facilities, including those for food waste.
+Have too much food?
 Take it with you, leave it neatly for the next holidaymaker, or let your cleaner decide whether to bin it or use it.
 Don’t leave a holiday legacy of mountainous black bin bags!

 Further reading: Let’s get you started on Your Search for an Eco Cottage